Template

 It may take a while for your dog to regain the lost weight.
 In some cases, the loss is permanent due to changes in the tissue of the small intestine.

-If your dog already has PI, a booster can supply pancreatic enzymes to pets with a non-functioning pancreas.
+If your dog already has PI, a booster can supply pancreatic enzymes to pets with a low-functioning pancreas.